Material on this web site copyright © 1995-2006, TelePost, Inc. All rights reserved.

 The board provides screw terminals for all I/O connections, allowing easy custom installation to meet the users needs.
 All critical parts are socketed.
 I tried to isolate the board from the shack as much as possible, using dry relay contacts, opamps and opto-isolators.
 The analog ports are all opamp buffered as well to protect the PIC from dangerous signal levels, and provide hi-Z inputs.
 The large LCD screen, in addition to the Home screen shown above, is used for setting up and monitoring the board.
 The six screens below show analog inputs, digital inputs, analog outputs, relay status for relays 1-16 and 49-64... and frequency counter calibration screen.

-The board will be expandable as far as relays are concerned.
+The board is expandable as far as relays are concerned.
 It provides the following connections...

 6 10-bit buffered analog inputs with precision 2.5v reference and adjustable gain